freerobby/sendgrid_toolkit/README.md

 - - -

-If you use Sendgrid's category feature, you can list your categories:
+If you use SendGrid's category feature, you can list your categories:

     cats = statistics.list_categories